 An editorial in the Army newspaper, The Stars and Stripes, expressed alarm at temperance activities back home.

-Dry leaders insisted that Congress prohibit the production of alcoholic beverages for at least the length of the war.
+Dry leaders insisted that Congress prohibit the production of alcohol for at least the length of the war.
 They argued that intoxication caused the disaster at Pearl Harbor.
 That it wasted precious raw materials.
 That it reduced efficiency through excessive absenteeism.
 And that it would lead to “loose lips” among those with military secrets.
 But Congress would not be swayed this time.12

 II.
 Temperance Movement Bides Its Time